-Print Last Name

-Print first name
+Print Last Name Print first name Circle Grade 9 10 11 12

-Circle Grade

-I have received and read the Geneva High School Student Handbook (electronic version) which includes the attendance and discipline policies, the co-curricular code of conduct, and a variety of other policies that will be in effect for the 2022-2023 school year.
+I have received and read the Geneva High School Student Handbook (electronic version) which includes the attendance and discipline policies, the co-curricular code of conduct, and a variety of other policies that will be in effect for the 2024-2025 school year.
 A physical copy of the Geneva High School Student Handbook will be available in the Deans' Office.

-I understand that I am personally responsible for reviewing and understanding the information contained in the handbook.
+I am responsible for reviewing and understanding the information in the handbook.
 I also understand that violations of the school's policies may lead to disciplinary action.

-Student Signature
+Student Signature Date

-Date